FY 2018 HHS Contingency Staffing Plan for Operations in the Absence of Enacted Annual Appropriations

 - Indian Health Service (IHS) – IHS would continue to provide direct clinical health care services as well as referrals for contracted services that cannot be provided through IHS clinics.

-- Health Resources and Services Administration (HRSA) – HRSA would continue activities funded through sources other than annual appropriations including the Community Health Centers, National Health Service Corps, Maternal Infant, and Child Health Home Visiting program.
+- Health Resources and Services Administration (HRSA) – HRSA would continue activities funded through sources other than annual appropriations.
 Additionally, HRSA would continue the National Practitioner Databanks and Hansen’s Disease Program.

-- Administration for Children and Families (ACF) – ACF would continue mandatory funded programs including the Federal Parent Locator Service, Personal Responsibility Education, and Health Profession Opportunity Grants.
-Child support and foster care services will also continue because they receive advanced appropriations in the FY 2015 appropriation process.
+- Administration for Children and Families (ACF) – ACF would continue care of children in custody of, and accept additional referrals to, the Unaccompanied Alien Children program.
+Temporary Assistance for Needy Families (TANF), Child Care Entitlement to States, Child support and foster care services will also continue because they received full or advance appropriations in the FY 2017 appropriation process.

-- Substance Abuse and Mental Health Services Administration (SAMHSA) – SAMHSA would continue programs such as the Disaster Distress Helpline, Treatment Locator, Treatment Referral Line, and Suicide Prevention Lifeline using available grant balances but without technical assistance or facilitation from SAMHSA.
+- Substance Abuse and Mental Health Services Administration (SAMHSA) – SAMHSA would continue programs such as the Disaster Distress Helpline, Treatment Locator, Treatment Referral Line, and Suicide Prevention Lifeline using available grant balances.
 SAMHSA will have staff ready to receive and properly route any letters indicating suicidal ideation to the appropriate local Suicide Lifeline, and to review opioid prescription limit waivers.

-- Assistant Secretary for Preparedness and Response (ASPR) – ASPR would continue to maintain minimal readiness and limited staffing for all-hazards preparedness and response operations including the Secretary’s Operations Center, the National Disaster Medical System, and specialized medical countermeasure response under the safety of human life exception.
+- Assistant Secretary for Preparedness and Response (ASPR) – ASPR would continue to maintain a core level of readiness and staffing for all-hazards preparedness and response operations including the Secretary’s Operations Center, the National Disaster Medical System, and specialized medical countermeasure response under the safety of human life exception.

 - Agency for Healthcare Research and Quality (AHRQ) – AHRQ would continue to maintain oversight of ongoing projects funded by the Patient-Centered Outcomes Research Trust Fund (PCORTF).

-- Centers for Medicare & Medicaid Services (CMS) – CMS would continue large portions of ACA activities, as the tax credits have an appropriation, and user fee carryover can fund a significant portion of administrative work.
-In the short term, the Medicare Program will continue largely without disruption during a lapse in appropriations.
-Additionally, other non-discretionary activities including Health Care Fraud and Abuse Control, and Center for Medicare & Medicaid Innovation activities would continue.
-States will have funding for Medicaid on October 1, due to the advanced appropriation enacted in the FY 2015 appropriations legislation, as well as for the Children’s Health Insurance Program (CHIP).
+- Centers for Medicare & Medicaid Services (CMS) – The Medicare Program would continue largely without disruption during a lapse in appropriations.
+Other non-discretionary activities including Health Care Fraud and Abuse Control, and Center for Medicare & Medicaid Innovation activities would continue.
+States would have sufficient funding for Medicaid through the second quarter, due to the continuation of authority under the CR for appropriated entitlements, and CMS would maintain the staff necessary to make payments to eligible states for the Children’s Health Insurance Program (CHIP).
+CMS would continue Federal Exchange activities, such as eligibility verification, using Federal Exchange user fee carryover.

 Activities that would not continue include: